 3. Security Deposit Laws

-Financial ruin may occur when a tenant, for instance, causes excessive property damage, or moves out without clearing rent or utility bills.
+Financial ruin may occur when a tenant, for instance, causes excessive property damage, or moves out and fails to pay rent or utility bills.

 How much a landlord can charge a tenant for security deposit depends on the term of the lease.
 For a week-to-week tenancy, for example, a landlord must charge the equivalent of two week's rent as deposit.